This vegan royal icing without eggs is the perfect icing to decorate your cookies without having to use eggs or even meringue powder!

 But I need a Vegan Royal Icing without eggs that dries hard

 This is definitely the recipe for you!
 I love that once the icing has dried, I can stack the cookies for gifting without your beautiful cookie decorations getting messed up.
-The icing isn't too hard that it'll break your teeth, but it has that nice shiny finish that a traditional royal icing has.
+The icing isn't too hard that it'll break your teeth, but it has that nice shiny finish that traditional royal icing has.

 Just what you're looking for.